JimPaine/azure-terraform-lab/labs/2.0/README.md

 }
 ```

-Using the above syntax update the Service plan in "main.tf" to use the variables you have declared by replacing the hard coded strings.
+Using the above syntax update the Service plan in "main.tf" to use the variables you have declared by replacing the hard-coded strings.

 ## Step 2 - Run